home I index I latest I glossary I introductions I e-mail I about this site

 All Saints, Thurgarton

-A towerless church can disappear into an Ordnance Survey map of Norfolk.
-All Saints' lonely spot by a remote crossroads does not catch the eye, and in fact this church was nearly entirely lost to us.
+The first of them was All Saints, Thurgarton, a sad, lost little church to the north of Aldborough.
+There is barely a village at all, and a towerless church can disappear into the lattice of lanes on an ordnance survey map of Norfolk.
+All Saints' lonely spot by a remote crossroads does not easily catch the eye.
+In fact, this church was nearly lost to us.
 Abandoned in the 1970s, when Mortlock came this way in 1980 he found the thatch in a dreadful state and the inside of the church propped up with scaffolding.
 The churchyard was completely overgrown.

-You enter a church with the CCT stamp to it - all clutter has been cleared, and there is a smell of age.
-The great survivals here are the bench ends, which have done remarkably well considering that they spent a few years exposed to the elements.
-Ironically, anywhere else I would have complained about the dark, tarry Victorian varnish with which they are covered; but here, it probably saved them.
+I remembered the sadness of the interior on my previous visit.
+Back then, I'd had to get a key, but today the church is open every day.
+You step in to dust falling through the air and the smell of age.
+There is no coloured glass, and this is an interior of wood and plaster.
+The great survivals are the bench ends, which have done remarkably well considering that they spent a few years exposed to the elements.
+Ironically, anywhere else you would complain about the dark, tarry Victorian varnish with which they are covered, but here, it probably saved them.

-The best are two figures, huntsmen apparently, possibly wild men, who creep up on the scene on the other side of the bench end; one approaches a dragon, the other two dogs fighting.
-Even more interestingly, awinged figure, possibly a gryphon, holds a man's head in its paws - there's something similar at Neatishead.
-The several musicians include a man playing the bagpipes (though the bag itself has been lost) and an elephant and castle very like the one at nearby Tuttington.
-You can see a selection below; click on the images to enlarge them.
+The best are two figures who creep up on the scene on the other side of the bench end.
+One appears to be wearing armour and carrying a shield and staff, the other may by a shepherd, because what he carries appears to be a crook.
+One approaches a dragon, the other two dogs fighting.
+Even more interestingly, a winged figure, possibly a gryphon, holds a man's head in its paws - there's something similar on the other side of the Broads at Neatishead.
+A man plays the bagpipes (though the bag itself has been lost) while another plays the lute, and there is an elephant and castle, the elephant with a twisted trunk.

 Amazon commission helps cover the running costs of this site.